owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

-In my process of writing a technical presentation, code samples and diagrams are not written first, and included in the slides at the last minute -- I work iteratively on slide content, source code, and diagrams.
-Having to repeat the time consuming and error prone process of updating code samples in slides, each time my original source code changes, breaks my creative flow completely.
+In my process of writing a technical presentation, code samples and diagrams are not written first, and included in the slides at the last minute -- I work iteratively on slide content, source code, and diagrams, all at the same time.
+Having to repeat the time-consuming and error-prone process of updating code samples in slides, each time my original source code changes, breaks my creative flow completely.
 I also want to have my source code _compiled and executable_, so that I can be confident it is correct.

 The main features I'm looking for in a technical presentation setup
 includes: